O-1 Visa Approval Rate: What the Numbers Say in March 2026

 Petitioning for an O-1 visa can be complex and overwhelming.
 With so many details and requirements, rules, and regulations, it’s just not a process that lends itself well to a DIY approach.

 An experienced immigration attorney can walk you through the entire O-1 visa process, answering questions and offering guidance, support, and legal advice.
-An O-1 visa lawyer can also help you structure your petition in a way that not only aligns with USCIS standards, but helps you stand apart from other applicants and increases your chances of visa approval.
+An O-1 visa lawyer can also help you structure your petition in a way that not only aligns with USCIS standards, but helps you stand apart from other applicants.

 The O-1 visa approval rate is high.
 But again, that doesn’t mean every application will get approved.
 The strength of your petition matters.
 A lot.